Banuba/ve-sdk-flutter-integration-sample/mddocs/ios_integration.md

 ## What is next?

 We have covered a basic process of VE UI SDK integration into your Flutter project.</br>
-More details and customization options you will find in native [VE UI SDK Integration Sample](https://github.com/Banuba/ve-sdk-ios-integration-sample).
+More details and customization options you will find in [Banuba Video Editor UI SDK Integration Sample](https://github.com/Banuba/ve-sdk-ios-integration-sample).